CarlaAstudillo/nicar-2023-intro-to-web-dev/02_CSS/README.md

 ### Media queries

-Sometimes, you want a specific property on a big screen, and another on a smaller screen.
+Sometimes, you want a specific property value on a big screen, and another one on a smaller screen.
 This is what [media queries](https://www.w3schools.com/cssref/css3_pr_mediaquery.php) are for.

 In our CSS, let's change some of the properties of our webpage for screens less than 600px.